jesse-wei/jessewei.dev-PaperMod/content/teaching/comp311/index.md

 ## My contributions

 I was a head UTA for COMP311 in 23S and 22F.
+When I graduated in 23S, I won the [Diane Pozefsky Learning Assistant Award](https://cs.unc.edu/about/awards/department-awards/pozefsky-la-award/) for my work.

 I anticipate being a graduate TA for the course in 23F.